 In accordance with ASC Subtopic 958-605, Revenue Recognition - Contributions (Topic 958), LION must determine whether a contribution (or a promise) is conditional or unconditional for transactions deemed to be a contribution.
-A contribution is a conditional contribution if an agreement includes a barrier that must be overcome and either a right of return of assets or a right of release of a promise to transfer assets exists.
+A contribution is considered to be a conditional contribution if an agreement includes a barrier that must be overcome and either a right of return of assets or a right of release of a promise to transfer assets exists.
 Indicators of a barrier include a measurable performance-related barrier or other measurable barriers, a stipulation that limits discretion by the recipient on the conduct of an activity, and stipulations that are related to the purpose of the agreement.
 Topic 958 prescribes that LION should not consider probability of compliance with the barrier when determining if such awards are conditional and should be reported as conditional grant advance liabilities until such conditions are met.
+See Note 5 for disclosure of LION's conditional awards as of December 31, 2022 and 2021.